reactive-python/reactpy-django/docs/src/get-started/create-component.md

       {% include-markdown "../../../README.md" start="<!--py-code-start-->" end="<!--py-code-end-->" %}

-??? question "What should I name my IDOM files and functions?"
+??? question "What should I name my ReactPy files and functions?"

       You have full freedom in naming/placement of your files and functions.